chrisdodds/blog/src/content/blog/learning-about-publishing.md

 So far I've written a novella, a couple of creative nonfiction pieces, and a handful of flash fiction pieces.
 Learning more about traditional publishing has been a journey.

-I'm coming at it with more strategy than a younger me would have: doing research before I submit, being laser focused on editorial fit, targeting a mix of realistic and long-shot outlets to try to hedge.
+I'm coming at it with more strategy than a younger me would have: doing research before I submit, being laser focused on editorial fit, targeting a mix of realistic and long-shot outlets to hedge.
 I've got spreadsheets and dashboards to track things.
 It's very nerdy.

 The robot has been moderately useful here - surfacing presses and magazines I wouldn't have found, but it's terrible at gauging fit and quality.
 When you do find somewhere that looks like a good fit, you often discover that submissions are closed until next year, or they're actually out of business, or you were wrong and they are, in fact, a terrible fit.